 The PDF file format is a very common (and very elegant) file format which many Java developers will come across.
 But it is not totally straight-forward to understand, especially if you come with a mindset of expecting it to work like Microsoft Word or HTML/XML.

-We have spent over 20 years (so far) working with PDF and we thought that a quick guide to the PDF file format would be useful.
+We have been working with PDF files since 1999 and still learn new things each day.
+So we thought that a quick starter guide to the PDF file format would be useful.
 Below we have assembled our top tips for you.

 What is a PDF file?

 A PDF file is a binary data structure containing Postscript code to render documents.
 You can think of it as a program which a PDF parser will ‘run’ to produce the pages.
 It is based on an Open ISO format.
 It is popular because PDF files are cross-platform.

 Does Java have any support for the PDF file format?

 No. But there are plenty of Java libraries which make it very easy to work with PDF files in Java.
 We have been developing one of the most popular commercial ones since 1999.